MrBounty/PZ-UI_API/Elements list.md

 ```

 ## Combo box
+Combo box use a numerical table.
+All value need to be text and getValue return the selected text.
 ```lua
 -- @name:   variable name of the element
 -- @items:  List of items to add in the list, need to be string